michaelrsweet/lprint/DOCUMENTATION.md

 10.14 and higher.

-If you need to install LPrint from source, you'll need a "make" program, a C99 compiler (Clang and GCC work), the CUPS developer files, the PNG library and headers, and the LIBUSB library and headers.
+If you need to install LPrint from source, you'll need a "make" program, a C99 compiler (Clang and GCC work), the CUPS developer files, and the PAPPL developer files.
 Once the prerequisites are installed on your system, use the following commands to install LPrint to "/usr/local/bin":

     ./configure
     make